 Why?
 Because the marketing team has access to core data: analytics, sales, CRM.
 By combining these data and extracting relevant conclusions, the marketing team can create action plans and customer loyalty programmes that really work.

-Here are a few simple ways in which your can increase customer retention:
+Here are a few simple ways in which you can increase customer retention:

 1. Have a Dedicated Account Manager with In-Depth Knowledge about the Client

-Personalisation and a customer centric approach are the key to success in customer retention.
+Personalisation and a customer-centric approach are the keys to success in customer retention.
 And the person at the core of these activities is the account manager.
 This person should know everything about the client’s business.

 For instance, they should know when the client likely to supplement their orders (for Black Friday, Christmas sales, on other occasions when their plastic fabricated items are in high demand).
 Also, the account manager must be familiar with the client’s corporate culture, so that communication flows smoothly in both directions.

 Content marketing is not the prerogative of customer acquisition.
 It must extend to current clients, as well.
 So, keep sending them an informative and helpful newsletter.
 Surprise them every once in a while with a free e-book.
 Invite them to attend a webinar on topics of interest to them.

 Customer retention means having a constant dialogue with your clients and providing more than just a service, but an entire support network that solves ever aspect of their plastic fabrication needs.